Tilikum Crossing: Later developments

 In 2019, TriMet installed 12 vertical-axis wind turbines on the bridge, atop already existing lighting and overhead catenary poles near both ends of the bridge.
 It was estimated that each turbine may generate up to 1,000 watts of electricity per hour, depending on the wind speed.
 They began operating in May 2019.
 In addition to their practical use in generating power, the turbines were described by the agency as supportive of the bridge's overall "sustainability" theme and "fun to look at", and were described by the Portland Tribune as "whimsical".

 TriMet's first Frequent Express route, FX2–Division, which uses articulated buses, began using the Tilikum Crossing from the route's opening in September 2022.
 In August 2023, a fourth bus line began using the bridge, when TriMet route 19–Woodstock was moved to the Tilikum Crossing from the Ross Island Bridge.
+Line 19-Woodstock was renumbered 4 in August 2026, when the bus line with which it is through-routed in downtown was changed from line 19-Glisan to line 4-Fessenden.